 Share This: The introduction of electronic building permits, the register of non-tax and para-fiscal charges, online fiscalisation and the electronic system for registering seasonal workers are just some of the reforms for improving the business environment that could be applied … Continue reading

-Share This: Combating the grey economy, reducing bureaucracy and corruption through the introduction of e-government, more efficient cadastre, reforms in the agricultural sector and strengthening the IT sector are some of the key priorities on which the Serbian government will cooperate with … Continue reading
+Share This: Combating the grey economy, reducing bureaucracy and corruption through the introduction of e-government, more efficient cadastre, reforms in the agricultural sector and strengthening the IT sector are some of the key priorities on which the Serbian government will … Continue reading

-Share This: The traditional carpet-making was the theme of the weaving colony at former watchtower Dojkinci in Stara Planina which gathered foreign diplomats and mayors who support unemployed women from rural areas in the cottage industry to ensure their permanent employment and … Continue reading
+Share This: The traditional carpet-making was the theme of the weaving colony at former watchtower Dojkinci in Stara Planina which gathered foreign diplomats and mayors who support unemployed women from rural areas in the cottage industry to ensure their permanent … Continue reading

 Share This: In a country in which a medium-sized bank prints 11 million papers a year, the retail chain spends 150,000 euros on the storage of documentation, the police state institutions reach a length of several tens of kilometers, and … Continue reading